 Right Now Today Founder

 Greg Marks was born in Tacoma Washington.
-In 1985 he started using drugs and alcohol in high school which led to a twenty year addiction; he became homeless at the end of his addiction living on the streets of Tacoma WA at the age of thirty-five he decided to get his life together.
+In 1985 he started using drugs and alcohol in high school which led to a twenty year addiction; he became homeless at the end of his addiction living on the streets of Tacoma WA, at the age of thirty-five he decided to get his life together.
 He went to a rehabilitation center in South Seattle called the Conquest Center for eighteen months.
 He completed the program after one year and stayed an extra six months to work at the center.
-Once he made the decision to change his life he never relapsed and has been clean for 14 years.
+Once he made the decision to change his life he has never relapsed and recently celebrated 15 years of being clean and sober.

-He worked at a road construction company for many years up to the point of becoming a supervisor.
-At the age of forty-three he decided to become an actor and has had much success being featured in magazines, TV shows such as GRIMM, Leverage, Meet the Browns and appearances in feature films such as EDEN, 21& Over, One Square Mile, Matt’s Chance and many Washington State based films as well as television commercials.
+Marks worked for a road construction company for many years up to the point of becoming a supervisor.
+At the age of forty-three he decided to become an actor and has had much success being featured in magazines, television commercials, and TV shows, such as GRIMM, Leverage, Twin Peaks, Meet the Browns and stand in work on Grey’s Anatomy also appearances in feature films such as Abduction of EDEN, 21 & Over, One Square Mile, Simple Creature, and many Washington State based films as well as television commercials.

-He recently produced, wrote and acted in his first short film “SHIFT PARADIGM” which was selected to be screened at Holly Shorts in Hollywood and screened at Mann’s Chinese Theater.
+In 2014 Marks produced, wrote and starred in his first short film “SHIFT PARADIGM” which was selected by Holly Shorts Film Festival and screened at Mann’s Chinese Theater Hollywood California.

-Greg Marks is a 2014 graduate of Pierce College with a 3.2 GPA in Fashion Merchandising.
+Greg Marks is a 2014 graduate from Pierce College Ft Steilacoom Business and Fashion Merchandising program.

 Since founding Right Now Today his organization has helped over 500 homeless adults and teen through the 500 Bags of Love program by providing hygienic products, food, and clothing.

-Currently Right Now today is taking on “bullying” which is a growing problem in the United States.
-Right Now Today is on a mission to help decrease the number of bullying incidents and suicides due to bullying by the end of 2016.
+Currently Right Now Today is taking on “bullying” which is a growing problem in the United States.
+Right Now Today is on a mission to help decrease the number of bullying incidents and suicides due to bullying.

 Gregory Marks is a motivational speaker encouraging people to live out their dreams and ambitions no matter what their past has been.

-Marks has spoken at various organizations such as the Renton Lions club, Bellevue Community College, Pierce College, Meeker Middle School and has had publications in the Tacoma Weekly, Bellevue Reporter, Alaska Airlines Magazine, and the Renton Reporter to name a few.
+Marks has spoken at various organizations such as SOCC, PLU, CWU Bellevue Community College, Pierce College.
+Publications include the Tacoma Weekly, Bellevue Reporter, Tacoma News Tribune, Alaska Airlines Magazine, Renton Reporter.

 The Right Now Today Organization continues to work in the community as a leader for the betterment of society.